pypa/distlib/docs/tutorial.rst

    single: Scripts; specifying custom executables

 You may need to specify a custom executable for shebang lines.
-To do this, set the :attr:`executable` attribute of a :class:`ScriptMaker` instance to the absolute Unicode path of the executable which you want to be written to the shebang lines of scripts.
+To do this, set the :attr:`~distlib.scripts.ScriptMaker.executable` attribute of a :class:`ScriptMaker` instance to the absolute Unicode path of the executable which you want to be written to the shebang lines of scripts.
 If not specified, the executable running the :class:`ScriptMaker` code is used.
 If the value has spaces, you should surround it with double quotes.
 You can use the :func:`enquote_executable` function for this.

 .. versionchanged:: 0.3.1
-   The :func:`enquote_executable` function was an internal function :func:`_enquote_executable` in earlier versions.
+   The :func:`~distlib.scripts.enquote_executable` function was an internal function ``_enquote_executable`` in earlier versions.

 For relocatable .exe files under Windows, you can specify the location of the python executable relative to the script by putting *<launcher_dir>* as the beginning of the